 - Take a deep breath and, and as you inhale, feel your belly and the hand on your belly rise.
 Breathe slowly, and as you do so, say to yourself “I inhale quiet and peace.”

 - When you can no longer take air in, begin to slowly release the breath and exhale.
 As you do so, say to yourself, “I exhale tension and stress.”

-Repeat this exercise for five to ten minutes or as long as you please to relax the mind.
+Repeat this exercise for five to ten minutes or for as long as you please to help relax the mind.

 Let’s say you’re about to go on stage for a big performance and your mind is racing a mile a minute.
 In order to regain some peace and calm, you might try this quick relaxation tip.
 Follow these steps:

 #1 – Find a quiet place.